The green line in the graphic above is a true representation of the blog income from The Conscientious Eater!

 The website definitely needed some work...

-- Faith’s picture and the Meet Faith page hadn’t been updated in 3 years.
+- Faith's picture and the Meet Faith page (now the About page) hadn't been updated in 3 years.

 - Our old website was SLOW!
 We upgraded from a shared Bluehost plan to Hostgator's WordPress Optimized hosting plan, which gave it a big boost!

-- Shareaholic also really slowed down our site, so we switched to speedy Social Warfare, which also restored our Social Share Counts when we switched from http to https.
+- Shareaholic also really slowed down our site, so we switched to speedier Social Warfare.

-- We updated our Foodie Pro Theme to unlock more features.
+- We updated our (old) Foodie Pro Theme to unlock more features.
+We now use the Brunch Pro Theme.

 - We cleaned up the sidebar.